firstbbice/docker-openldap/DCSi.md

 ### Example data

-I loaded some fake example data under ou=DCSi.
+I've loaded some fake example data under ou=DCSi.
 Take a peek.
 Many of the attributes are just free-form text so use 'em however you want.
 Or heck, use this as a springboard to make your own schema to track other stuff.
 I made a prototype at one
 point for keeping track of backup tape volumes (is Volume 12345 stored off-site?
 Which location?
 On-site?
-In which tape safe?)
+In which tape safe?
+Which shelf?)

 ### Why bring it back?